-I Went to A Secret Concert in A Stranger’s Living Room in Delhi
+World Music Day: A Secret Concert in a Living Room in Delhi

 Cameraperson(s): Abhishek Ranjan, James Kannathara

 When was the last time you attended a live music performance and actually paid attention?
 Let's be honest, live performances have mostly become an excuse for us to socialise – the music takes a backseat as we’re distracted by phone calls, chit-chat, and even the sound of cutlery.